GLOBAL CARBON DATABASE

 The GCD’s methodology is audit-ready and aligned with the GHG Protocol, ISO 14067, and the PACT framework.
 It also supports reporting to frameworks like CDP, SBTi, CSRD, and GRI.

 The GCD is ideal for food and beverage companies that need quick, credible carbon baselines but don’t have the time, budget, or resources for a fully customized footprinting solution.
-It’s also a fit for companies already using another carbon accounting platform but still seeking high-quality food-specific emission factors.
+It’s also a fit for companies already using another carbon accounting platform but still seeking more granular and location-relevant food-specific emission factors.

 Yes.
 Emission factors are available at the ingredient, product, and category level, with the option to regionalize datasets (e.g., EU-specific or US-specific values).
 This flexibility allows companies to align carbon baselines to their actual sourcing geographies.
 For supplier-specific emission factors, you may want to explore HowGood's full carbon accounting platform, Latis.